rpgreview/papersandpaychecks/cow-orkers.md

 # Fantasy Papers and Paychecks

+# Alternative Classes

-# The cheerleader speciality class:
+## The cheerleader speciality class:

 Able to perform gymnastics similar to that of a monk class in AD&D with the special ability at higher levels called cleavage shake which works only on those